pulumi/pulumi-hugo/themes/default/content/docs/concepts/inputs-outputs/outputs-and-strings.md

     parent: inputs-outputs
 ---

 Outputs that return to the engine as strings cannot be used directly in operations such as string concatenation until the output has returned to Pulumi.
-In these scenarios, you'll need to wait for the value to return using {{< pulumi-apply >}}.
+In these scenarios, you'll need to wait for the value to return using [`apply`](/docs/content/inputs-outputs/apply/).

 For example, say you want to create a URL from `hostname` and `port` output values.
-You can do this using `apply` and `all`.
+You can do this using `apply` and [`all`](/docs/content/inputs-outputs/all/).

 {{< chooser language "javascript,typescript,python,go,csharp,java,yaml" >}}